galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 >![](/src/tutorials/rb_rnaseq/stranded_result.png)
 >
 >**Stranded RNAseq data look like this**<br>
->This example contrasts unstranded and stranded RNAseq experiments. <font color="red">Red transcripts</font> are from + strand and <font color="blue">blue</font> are from - strand.
+>This example contrasts unstranded and stranded RNAseq experiments. <span style="color: red;">Red transcripts</span> are from + strand and <span style="color: blue;">blue</span> are from - strand.
 In stranded example reads are clearly stratified between the two strands.
 A small number of reads from opposite strand may represent anti-sense transcription.
 The image from GATC Biotech.

 ### Replicates: Biological or Technical and how many?